bangle2408/CBUS/README.md

 - Simulated Annealing
 - Tabu Search

+### Exact Methods
+- Branch and Bound
+- Bitmask Dynamic Programming
+- CP-SAT using ortools

 ## Results

-We tested 7 algorithms on multiple size test range from 1 to 1000
+We tested 7 algorithms (heuristic and meta-heuristic) on multiple size test range from 1 to 1000
 More specific: 5, 10, 20, 50, 100, 200, 300, 400, 500, 600, 700, 800, 900, 1000

 Table 1.
 Score Relative Gaps(%) Comparison.
 Lower is better